MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Logging_Non-Windows.md

 > predicate string.

-You may also want to consider saving the event logs to a more secure location such as a central event log collector, or [SIEM][] aggregator.
+You may also want to consider saving the event logs to a more secure location such as a central event log collector, or [SIEM][SIEM] aggregator.
 You can set up SIEM in Azure.
 For more information, see
 [Generic SIEM integration](/cloud-app-security/siem).